 The best small business software can improve efficiency, increase profit margins, reduce admin overheads, and more.

 Starting up a small business can seem a scary proposition, and it's often difficult at first to know what software you will need.

-While there are obvious basics, such as productivity suites and accounting platforms, it's always possible that something can take you by surprise.
+While there are obvious basics, such as productivity suites and accounting software, it's always possible that something can take you by surprise.
 That's why it's good to have a general idea of what different types of software are out there, so that the moment you identify a need, you can also identify a solution.